 Shared Understanding of Community Development: A process that surfaces shared visions to engage, organise, build relationships, and collective capacity of community members to take actions that address their common economic, social, cultural, and/or environmental interests.

 Shared Understanding of Community Development (short version): A way of welcoming people and working together to take collective action for common good.

 CDLI members are residents, community leaders, practitioners, funders, and educators.
 CDLI embraces diverse participation across communities of place, communities of identity, such as ethno-cultural and faith-based communities, and communities of interest.
 We invite you to participate in CDLI according to your interests, availability, and capacity.

 current CDLI STEWARDS

 A feasibility report (2012) by the United Way Calgary and area, City of Calgary Community and Neighborhood Services and the Calgary Foundation sparked initial interest for organizing around community development learning, CDLI was launched with the efforts and resources from these original supporters along with the commitment of a number of engaged partner organizations:

-CDLI is made possible through the continued support of the United Way Calgary and area, City of Calgary Community and Neighbourhood Services and through the contributions of a growing number of partner organizations.
+CDLI is made possible through the continued support of the United Way Calgary and area, The City of Calgary - Community and Neighbourhood Services, The Calgary Foundation, and through the contributions of a growing number of partner organizations.